xrg/openerp-client-web/README.txt

 Don't forget to enable cookies !

-Of course, Tiny ERP Server must be running at that time.
+Of course, OpenERP Server must be running at that time.
 You should create a database from the DBAdmin interface by clicking on Manage button that you can see besides the Database selection box.
 After creating a new database login with the admin/admin or demo/demo to see the eTiny in action...